jonaslevis2020/jonaslevis2020/README.md

 - 👋 Hi, I’m @jonaslevis2020
-- 👀 I’m interested in Python, Data Science, AI/ML, Django, Djangorestframework,Typescript, Angular
+- 👀 I’m interested in Python, Data Science, AI/ML, Django, Djangorestframework,, FastApi.
 - 🌱 I’m currently Python developer at ESOAF CAMEROUN
 - 💞️ I’m looking to collaborate on any project concerning the technologies above
 - 📫 How to reach me: jonasinfo2016@gmail.com